wp-plugins/wp-spreadplugin/readme.txt

 This might be a problem resulting of a special URL structure (permalinks).
 In this case, please have a look at your wordpress settings -> permalinks.
 If you don't want to change this setting to another one, please let me know the structure to check it.

+= The article description should be displayed without clicking "Show description".
+How to do it? =

+Add or edit the shortcode or set in shortcode plugin settings to enable.
+Shortcode would be `shop_showdescription="1"` for enabling.

 == Screenshots ==

 1. The Output 1